Nasal Issues & Nosebleed

 Are there surgical options for epilepsy?

 Yes.
 If medicines do not control the seizures, doctors may recommend epilepsy surgery or nerve stimulation therapies such as VNS or DBS.
-These are available in specialised hospitals in India.
+These are available in specialised hospitals worldwide.

 Is epilepsy treatment painful?